anthonyschurz/mysterious-frequency/README.md

 7. create and download your API keys .json file and reference it in server.js, line 3
 8. from the command line, run `export GOOGLE_APPLICATION_CREDENTIALS=` and enter the name of your new .json file

+If all is well, you should be able to run the following command in Terminal and get a `result` array of objects back with `desc`, `mid` and `score` values:

+`node server.js resources/blue_moon_square.jpg`